LennonLab/Emergence/EmergencePrePrint.md

 *Energy-limited life history:* *Emergence* imposes energetic costs to growth and activity.
 These energetic costs are directly proportional to life history parameters.
 For example, the energetic cost of dispersal is the product of dispersal rate and dispersal distance.
-This intuitively means that the energetic cost of dispersal is multiplied (or compounded) across distance such that moving a distance of x in a specific direction requires half the energy as moving a distance of 2x in the same direction.
+This intuitively means that the energetic cost of dispersal is multiplied (or compounded) across distance such that moving a distance of $x$ in a specific direction requires half the energy as moving a distance of 2$x$ in the same direction.
-In the same way, growing at a rate of x is half as costly as growing at a rate of 2x.
+In the same way, growing at a rate of $x$ is half as costly as growing at a rate of 2$x$.

 *Lognormal dynamics:* Multiplicative interactions of random variables underpin one of the most successful models of complex systems, i.e., the lognormal (Crow et al. 1988).
 The lognormal was introduced to ecologists by Preston (1962) as a description of how abundance varies among species.
 The lognormal has been one of the two most successful models of species abundance for macroscopic plants and animals, and was recently used to form a macroecological theory of microbial diversity (Shoemaker et al. 2017).
 By "multiplicative interactions" one simply means that two or more variables interact in a multiplicative or synergistic way.
-Such interactions are common in ecology and include population growth and energetic costs multiplied across distance and time (Putnam 1993). **as described above?**
+Such interactions are common in ecology and include population growth and energetic costs multiplied across distance and time (Putnam 1993).
 By "random variables" one simply means two independent processes or constraints with degrees of stochastic change.
 *Emergence* explicitly simulates lognormal dynamics.
 For example, energetic costs are multiplied across dispersal distance and magnitudes of growth and the frequency of transition between metabolic states.